HomeDev GuideRecipesAPI Reference

 The language routing feature limits search queries to documents in a specified language.

-Language routing makes querying more precise by reducing the number of false positive matches, since documents are only analyzed for one language.
-Since language routing optimizes indexing performance and increases query precision, it is recommended to use it when indexing documents.
+Language routing makes querying more precise by reducing the number of false positive matches because documents are only analyzed for one language.
+Because language routing optimizes indexing performance and increases query precision, it is recommended to use it when indexing documents.
 Language routing requires no change to search queries.

 Add language routing on any type of object

-You can add language routing to any type of object via the LanguageRoutingAttribute or the conventions API.
+You can add language routing to any kind of object with the LanguageRoutingAttribute or the conventions API.

 LanguageRoutingAttribute

-You can add language routing via the LanguageRoutingAttribute on the property.
+You can add language routing with the LanguageRoutingAttribute on the property.
 Set it to the desired language when initializing the object.

 public class WithLanguageRoutingAttribute